 At Casey’s I brew three core beers: Lounge, Night and Titfer.
 They cover the broad basics of the beer spectrum in terms of colour and hopping.
 I think of them as premium everyday, or bread-and-butter beers.
 The point being that you can enjoy high quality everyday things, you don’t need to keep the good stuff just for the special occasions.
 You can approach these beers as session beers, they’re great drinking straight from the bottle.
 Or, you can give them a glass and take a bit more time with them.
-Either way I am sure you will enjoy them.
+Either way I am sure you and your friends will enjoy them.

 Lounge is a pilsener inspired pale golden ale at 4.8% alcohol by volume.
 It is brewed using a base of pilsener malt, along with Vienna malt, and a dash of CaraHell – a very pale caramel malt.
 It is mashed at a medium-warm temperature and fermented with a dry finishing American yeast.
 The bittering hops are Australian grown Ella.
 Czech Saaz and German Tettnang are used late in the kettle, and again as a dry hop.
 Lounge has a light biscuity malt character with a delicate touch of caramel flavour.
 The bitterness is about 30 IBU, with a nice hop flavour and aroma from the Saaz and Tettnang.